Multicultural and Aboriginal Advertising Policy Guidance

 The NSW Government has maintained a policy requiring all government departments to communicate with multicultural and Aboriginal audiences through advertising campaigns since 1996.

 In December 2023, the NSW Government approved an update to the policy, increasing the campaign expenditure targeting multicultural and Aboriginal audiences from 7.5% to 9% of the total advertising campaign media budget.
-The updated policy will be implemented from July 2024.
+The updated policy has been implemented since July 2024.

 The policy update considered the following context: